robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 1. Only the calls and caller actions in the first Call queue that answers the call are reported on.
 Calls in chained Call queues (when one Call queue transfers to another Call queue) aren't reported on.
 1. Only 28 days of call history are available.
 Call queue data is considered personal data and is subject to data privacy retention policies.
 1. The Date selector sometimes shows dates outside the range of available data resulting in a blank report.
 Change the dates to be within the last 28 days to resolve the issue.
-1. If the **Historical Call Queue Metrics** permission in the Voice applications policy is set to **All** for an Authorized user, the report will revert to reporting by Resource account instead of Call queue name.
+1. If the **Historical Call Queue Metrics** permission in the Voice applications policy is set to **All** for an Authorized user, the report reverts back to reporting by Resource account instead of Call queue name.

 ### Cloud Call Queue Agent Timeline report